mzed/RapidLib/IML-EMG_Strategies.md

-# Interactive Machine Learning: Strategies for live performance using Electromyograph
+# Interactive Machine Learning: Strategies for live performance using electromyography

-## Resources to support the springer chapter
+## Resources to support the Springer chapter